he000145/CST8911MidProject/readme.md

 ![Dashboard Design](<Duty 4/Monthly Sales Trends.png>)

 I used Doughnut Charts to show the customer base for the Age Group and Gender.
 The data shows that the Age Group of 30-50 has the largest market share of 41%, while the Gender shows that the majority of the customers are Male with a 62% market share.
 I also added Button Slicers that enable users to filter the entire dashboard based on the demographic.
-This is important as it helps users analyze the trends for a particular demographic group, such as the regional purchases based on the Gender and Age Group.
+This is important as it helps users analyze the trends for a particular demographic group, such as the regional purchases based on the gender or age group.

 ![Dashboard Design](<Duty 4/Demographic Breakdown.png>)